EU draws up 1.3 trillion-euro wish list to revive economy

 Projects on the list, which officials stress is not definitive, also include housing regeneration in the Netherlands, a new port in Ireland and a 4.5 billion euro fast rail connection between Estonia, Latvia, Lithuania and Poland.

-Other job-creating schemes involve refuelling stations for hydrogen fuel cell vehicles in Germany, expanding high-speed broadband networks in Spain and making public buildings in France more energy-efficient.
-Almost a third of the projects are energy related, another third are focussed on transport and the remainder on innovation, the environment and housing.
+Other job-creating schemes involve refueling stations for hydrogen fuel cell vehicles in Germany, expanding high-speed broadband networks in Spain and making public buildings in France more energy-efficient.
+Almost a third of the projects are energy related, another third are focused on transport and the remainder on innovation, the environment and housing.

 GRAND BARGAIN